sprlab/binary-stylometry/ARTIFACT-EVALUATION.md

  - Java JDK 11
  - Python packages listed in requirments.txt

+We also recommend running the pipeline inside a Docker container for consistency and ease of setup.

 ### Estimated Time and Storage Consumption
 The accuracy experiments will take upto 5-10 hours to finish.
 The explanability experiments will finish instantly.